Stiffness Copilot: An Impedance Policy for Contact-Rich Teleoperation: Evaluation

 \subsection{Implementation Details}

 We track the operator hand pose with an OptiTrack motion-capture system at 120 Hz.
 The tracked 6D hand pose is mapped to commands for a Franka Research 3 (FR3) arm using RelaxedIK \cite{rakita2018relaxedik, wang2023rangedik} and executed with the Deoxys operational-space impedance controller \cite{zhu2022viola}.
-We use a foot pedal as a clutch to enable or pause control.
+A foot pedal serves as a clutch to enable or pause control.

 To compute stiffness labels, one author provided 16 demonstrations per task in simulation.
-The simulator is built in Unreal Engine \cite{unrealengine} with a customized physics solver that uses reduced-order models with data-driven hyper-reduction to simulate contact among rigid and compliant objects at interactive rates \cite{chang2023licrom,zong2023neural,romero2023learning}, providing rich per-contact state for dexterous manipulation.
+The simulator is built in Unreal Engine with a customized physics solver that uses reduced-order models with data-driven hyper-reduction to simulate contact among rigid and compliant objects at interactive rates \cite{chang2023licrom,zong2023neural,romero2023learning}.
+This provides rich per-contact state for dexterous manipulation.
 A Meta Quest 3 was used as the VR display during simulated teleoperation.

-In the human-subject experiment, we use a RealSense D405 as the wrist camera.
-The camera resolution is $640 \times 480$ at 90 Hz.
-To measure contact forces, we use a Bota Systems SensONE Gen-A force-torque sensor sampled at 1000 Hz.
-Policy rollouts at 90 Hz on a NVIDIA GeForce 5080 GPU.
+In the human-subject experiment, we use a RealSense D405 wrist camera at $640 \times 480$ and 90 Hz.
+Contact forces are measured with a Bota Systems SensONE Gen-A force-torque sensor sampled at 1000 Hz.
+Policy rollouts run at 90 Hz on a NVIDIA GeForce 5080 GPU.